-35. The applicants submitted that the decision to fine them for showing billboards during votes of the plenary did not serve a legitimate aim and was disproportionate.
+32. The applicants submitted that the decision to fine them for presenting a banner during the session and using a megaphone during the vote did not serve a legitimate aim and was disproportionate.
 They claimed that the impugned measures had had a chilling effect on Members of Parliament expressing their political opinion on issues of public interest, and had been meant to discourage open debate on the side of members of the opposition party.

-36. In their view, any limitations on free expression should be applied narrowly, given the utmost importance of this right, even more so in the course of a public debate.
+33. In their view, any limitations on free expression should be applied narrowly, given the utmost importance of this right, even more so in the course of a public debate.
 They pointed out that they had not endangered the functioning of Parliament or prevented other MPs from performing their duties.

-37. The applicants also maintained that they had simply expressed their views in a silent, peaceful manner which had not been explicitly intended to break the Rules of Parliament or to obstruct the activities of Parliament.
+34. The applicants also maintained that they had simply expressed their views in a silent, peaceful manner which had not been explicitly intended to break the Rules of Parliament or to obstruct the activities of Parliament.
 Their behaviour had not been disruptive, unlike that of other MPs in previous terms.
-During the previous term of Parliament between 2006 and 2010, the then opposition (at the time of the events complained of forming a two-thirds majority) had chosen to leave the plenary session every time the b.
-The Government

-Prime Minister held a speech, in order to protest - an event that had lasted several minutes during which time the official work of Parliament had practically been at a standstill.
+During the previous term of Parliament between 2006 and 2010, the then opposition (at the time of the events complained of forming a two-thirds majority) had chosen to leave the plenary session every time the Prime Minister held a speech, in order to protest - an event that had lasted several minutes during which time the official work of Parliament had practically been at a standstill.
 On those occasions no one had been fined, as the right of the opposition to express its political views on the leader of the government had outweighed the obstruction it had caused.

-38. In contrast, the applicants in the present case had merely expressed their viewpoints on important and symbolic matters of the government's policy, after which Parliament had carried on virtually uninterruptedly with its business as scheduled.
+35. In contrast, the applicants in the present case had merely expressed their viewpoints on two important and symbolic matters of the government's policy, after which Parliament had carried on virtually uninterruptedly with its business as scheduled.